simonnickel/snap-navigation/README.md

 Decision: Not supporting .fullScreenCover() for now.
 Modal presentation uses .sheet().

 // TODO: Define FullScreenCover as additional PresentationStyle, which can only be present once as last item with a path to show, no modals.
 (Or even with its own complete SnapNavigationView and State).

+// TODO: Fix tapping in background when 2 modals are open closes all modals. (on iPad)